nov-clocod/financial-tracker/README.md

 ## Future Work

-Outline potential future enhancements or functionalities you might consider adding:

 - Separating similar function into different classes
 - Asking user to re-enter information on individual prompt rather than losing the input and going through the prompts again

 ## Resources

-List resources such as tutorials, articles, or documentation that helped you during the project.

 - [String Formatting](https://www.w3schools.com/java/ref_string_format.asp)
 - [String Repeat](https://stackoverflow.com/questions/1235179/simple-way-to-repeat-a-string)